bsc-loca/sargantana/README.md

 * Verific as the front-end of yosys
 * Yosys is a synthesize-map-route open-source tool
 * Verilator is "the fastest Verilog/SystemVerilog simulator", used for building a simulation model of the core
+* `riscv64-unknown-elf-gcc` for compiling the RISC-V ISA tests and benchmarks

 ### Set Up